-We are a development-stage biopharmaceutical company dedicated to the discovery, development and commercialization of novel, mechanism-targeted drugs to treat human cancers and other serious disorders.
-Our strategy is focused on leading edge therapeutic management of cancer patients based on our clinical development pipeline led by sapacitabine and a portfolio of three products marketed by our subsidiary, ALIGN Pharmaceuticals, LLC.
+We are a development-stage biopharmaceutical company dedicated to the development and commercialization of novel, mechanism-targeted drugs to treat human cancers and other serious disorders.
+Our strategy is to build a diversified biopharmaceutical business focused in hematology and oncology based on a portfolio of commercial products and a development pipeline of novel drug candidates.